geek/hapi-workshop/validate/slides.md

 ```

 ## conclusion
-Joi is an extremely powerful and useful library that integrates with hapi, but can also be used on other projects.
-It is useful for not only validating your inputs params, query, headers, and payload but also your responses.
+Joi is an extremely powerful library.
+You can integrate it directly with hapi, but it can also be used on other non-hapi projects.
+It is useful for not only validating your inputs of params, query, headers, and payload but also your responses.